Is "Research Democratization" good? Who benefits and what should be considered?

 Q: How will attendee no-shows, knowledge retention, poor performance, and accountability be addressed, proactively and retroactively?

-Mentorship and guidance over a period of time is paramount.
+Mentorship and guidance over a period of time are paramount.
 It would be irresponsible to send new learners into the field (giving them the keys to the car) without having their driving permits first.
 The same can be said for new practitioners.
-UXR instruction needs to be tied to application and guidance to be successful long term if the goal is individual, quality execution.
+UXR instruction needs to be tied to application and guidance to be successful long-term if the goal is individual, quality execution.

-Q: Dave you discussed the potential legal, brand, ethical, financial, and other impacts of training?
+Q: Have you discussed the potential legal, brand, ethical, financial, and other impacts of training?
 And of poorly executed research?

 Q: Is there a program set up to support new practitioners in these aspects?